falense/b2_fuse/README.md

 * Can be used as a regular filesystem, but should not (as it is actually in the cloud, no local copy exists)
 * Partial files are cached in memory.
 If you write or read very large files this may cause issues.
 Todo add memory usage limit.
-* Does not support file permissions or timestamps, use accordingly
+* Neither permissions or timestamps is supported by B2.
+B2_fuse should gracefully ignore any requests to set permissions.

 ### Application specific notes: